demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 ### cs-malquery-file-download
 ***
 Download a file indexed by MalQuery.
 Specify the file using its SHA256.
-Only one file is supported at this time.
+Only one file is supported.

 #### Base Command